Born in 1984

 Antonio Barahona was born and lives in Seville, southern Spain.
 At the age of 19, he entered the Santa Isabel de Hongrie Faculty of Fine Arts in Seville.
 He also studied at the School of Fine Arts in Perugia, Italy.

 After graduating, he continued his training at various art schools, notably the Antonio Gala Foundation in Cordoba.
-His paintings have already won numerous awards and have been shown in Norway, the Netherlands, England, Spain and China.
+An established artist, his work has already won numerous awards and been represented in a number of countries, including Norway, the Netherlands, England, Spain and China.
 He is an integral part of the new Spanish figurative painting scene and has already been exhibited in several museums and foundations (Antonio Gala Foundation, Casa Ibánez Museum, AXA Foundation, among others).